digbmc/germantown-y/_exhibits/introduction.md

 {% include feature/image.html objectid="arc_067" alt="image of 6128 Germantown Ave" %}

-The Colored Branch was an all-black branch of the Germantown YWCA whose function was to:
+The Colored Branch was an all-Black branch of the Germantown YWCA whose function was to:
 > “eventually make possible for every colored girl and woman the advantages so long enjoyed by the white girls and women of our community and to serve the present day need from the point of view of both the individual and the community” (115).

-The Germantown YWCA, together with the local black Germantown community, led by Eva Bowles, saw that there was a great need for a YWCA branch that served the black community.
+The Germantown YWCA, together with the local Black Germantown community, led by Eva Bowles, saw that there was a great need for a YWCA branch that served the Black community.
 Black people were facing intense racism and segregation in Germantown and across the country and needed their own space that offered community services, resources and support.
 The Colored Branch was important because it “was a center of the Black Germantown community” (Felix, 1999, 123) and a “focal point for Black heritage in Germantown and Philadelphia” (127) whose legacy still lasts today.
 Constance Ragsdale, a former member of the YWCA, reflects on its significance:
 > “The Y was sort of guiding all of these women to [...] come in and contribute to society. [...] and that was the good thing about the African American Y, you know, don't let the color of your skin hold you back from doing what you want to do and not showcasing yourself.
 And I think this is what this was about.”
 (Constance Ragsdale, Oral History, October 25th, 2024)